botfront/botfront/README.md

 # Botfront

+🎉🎉🎉 **Rasa 1.0 is here and we'll support it very soon in Botfront while keeping our unique features.
+Stay tuned**

 **TL;DR: [Get started](https://docs.botfront.io/guide/getting-started/quick-start.html)**

 Botfront is an open source platform to build chatbots with Rasa.
 With Botfront you can: